soapy2002/DevOps-Unit-5-Workshop/azure_devops.md

 Check you're working on the right branch and then commit & push this file.

-> Note that unlike GitHub / GitLab, the pipeline doesn't automatically run just because we created a file with a magic name.
+Moving to the Pipelines view in ADO, we can now register our pipeline; unlike GitHub / GitLab, the pipeline doesn't automatically run just because we created a file with a magic name.

-Moving to the Pipelines view in ADO, we can now register our pipeline.

 To create your pipeline:
 * Click "Create Pipeline"